matthewtognotti/stock-checker-bot/readme.md

 TODO:
-- Use .env for secrets or something else
+- Use .env for secrets or something else.
-- Keep the bot logged in and just refresh the page when updating the stock status for a new message
-- Figure out how to have the bot run and send the message during working hours every 30 minutes or so.
-- Format message to send product link and organized in a table
+- Format message to send product link and organized in a table.
 - Clean up code and create new repo possibly? to showcase the project.
 Good comments and documentation.